THE HAUNTOLOGIST

 Horror Studies Resources

-This page includes links to scholarly resources for horror and related studies in literature and the moving image, as well as podcasts and links to streaming sites for rare and "lost" films and TV series.
+This page includes links to a carefully curated list of scholarly resources for horror and related studies in literature and the moving image, as well as podcasts and links to streaming sites for rare and "lost" films and TV series.
+Most are open-access, peer-reviewed, and available online.
 Feel free to help to develop this resource by contacting us.

 Online Scholarly Resources for Horror Studies